Intro

 The Article 8 Guidelines state that Article 8 imposes ‘an obligation to provide universal protection by ensuring that all indoor public places, all indoor workplaces, all public transport, and possibly other (outdoor or quasi-outdoor) public places are free from exposure to secondhand tobacco smoke.’
 Parties unable to provide universal protection should move as quickly as possible towards it, with an obligation to achieve universal protection within five years of the entry into force of the WHO FCTC for that party.
 Smoke free laws should also cover outdoor or quasi-outdoor places wherever the evidence shows that a hazard exists.
 The Guidelines outline effective measures for enforcement including penalties, such as fines and administrative sanctions, and monitoring processes.

-In Australia, state and territory governments assume primary responsibility for protection from exposure to tobacco smoke, with only a few smokefree policies implemented at a national level, such as airports and aeroplanes.
+In Australia, state and territory governments assume primary responsibility for protection from exposure to tobacco smoke, with only a few smokefree policies implemented at a national level, such as for airports and aeroplanes.
 Although variations exist in smokefree legislation across jurisdictions, all Australian states and territories have banned smoking indoors in offices, bars, restaurants and many other public spaces, as well as on most public transport.
 In each jurisdiction, penalty and enforcement provisions apply where bans are not adhered to.
-All jurisdictions have smoking bans or restrictions on smoking in some outdoor public places.1
+All jurisdictions have smoking bans or restrictions on smoking in some outdoor public places.
+1

 In most jurisdictions there are, however, some notable exceptions to the general ban on smoking in indoor public places.
 Most states and territories retain exemptions from smoking bans for private rooms in sleeping accommodation, including hotels and motels.
 In addition, several states and territories have included exemptions in their smokefree legislation for high-roller rooms in casinos.
 These exceptions have the effect of exposing workers to the dangers of secondhand smoke.
 For more information, see Chapter 15, Smokefree environments.